 - Developing the program for future interns in collaboration with local partners.

-- Other tasks to support elephant conservation: (social) media, website, graphic design, etc.
+- Other tasks to support elephant conservation: (social) media, video editing, website, graphic design, etc.

-- Regular game drives (at least 3 times a week) with expert guides.
+- Regular game drives (at least four times a week) with expert guides.

 - A visit to Addo Elephant National Park.

 - Endless possibilities to emerge yourself in nature, form meaningful connections, and observe natural animal behaviour.

 - Besides many opportunities to observe elephants, you will be exposed to numerous other species such as lion, rhino, buffalo, giraffe and zebras.